The Floyd Rose-Fernandes Connection

 (注)左用の場合、パーツの供給上、標準のパーツとは異なる場合もありますので、あらかじめご了承ください。 | ③ Left‑hand Guitars

-Left‑hand models are not produced on a continuous basis so some models may be out of stock.
-If you place a new order, the standard lead time is about 3 to 4 months.
-Price is 20% higher than the base model price.
+Left‑hand models are not produced on a continuous basis, so some models may be out of stock.
+If you place a new order, the standard lead time is about 3–4 months.
+The price is 20% higher than the instrument's list price.

 1983 (Page 38 of catalog) 1984 (Page 46 of catalog) | ③サウスポーギター